Wheel alignment

 There was further concern when Bruce spotted that the handbrake cable which runs between the rear wheels off hangers on the rear axle was rubbing against the exhaust pipe.
 It clearly had the capability to damage both components although there was something at the back of my mind which suggested that I'd previously read about this issue.
 When I got home, a quick search on the MG Experience internet forum revealed all.
 Bruce's vehicle hoist lifts on the bodywork which meant that the rear axle and suspension were unloaded and dangled further down than normal, causing the cable to foul the exhaust pipe .
 However, with the suspension supporting the bodywork in the normal driving position, there was plenty of clearance - phew!
 I'd never previously noticed the condition as I jack the rear of the car off the differential, simulating the normal road-going configuration.
 Every day is a school day!

 Today, we travelled the 320 km round trip to Hamilton to attend the MG club's regional Christmas lunch.
 Our near-neighbours in Coromandel who own a couple of MG's also attended.
-Our cars were polished to within an inch of their lives so that we weren't regarded as the poor country cousins.
+Our cars were polished to within an inch of their lives so that we weren't regarded as the poor country cousins to the city members.
 Imagine our surprise when we found out that we were the only ones who bothered to turn up in our MG's - the rest were in their everyday drivers!
 Poor show by the locals but our neighbours won 2 of the 3 raffle prizes on offer too - karma!